arihantparsoya/ProcessingQt/README.md

 ### Requirements

 ProcessingQt is built using PyQt5.
-PyQt5 is built on top of Qt software which is required to be installed separately.
+PyQt5 is built on top of Qt software which needs to be installed separately.
 To install PyQt5, refer: https://doc.bccnsoft.com/docs/PyQt5/installation.html.

 ## APIs